nickgannon10/nickgannon10/README.md

 - 👋 Hi, I’m @nickgannon10
-- 👀 I’m interested in 1) Generative Models, 2) Blockchain, 3) VR/AR
+- 👀 I’m interested in 1) Generative Models, 2) Blockchain, nad 3) VR/AR -- in that order
 - 🌱 I’m currently learning about Diffusion Based Generative Models and Transformers
 - 💞️ I’m looking to collaborate on any fun projects
 - 📫 How to reach me nickgannon10@gmail.com